Sandy4321/StreamPredictor/README.md

 # StreamPredictor
-We try to model sequential structured data like natural text using variety of concepts inspired by HHMM, Evolution etc. The aim is to get a probabilistic, language independent features for sequential data.
+We try to model sequential structured data like natural text using a combinatino of Hierarchical Patterns and Evolution.
+The aim is to get a probabilistic, language independent model for sequential data.
+During training we learn which pattern comes after each pattern similar to a bigram.
+Then each transition from pattern to pattern is made as a new pattern.
+Many spurious patterns are formed but only ones that are repeated are retained.
+Performance is calculated by measuring the perplexity for words from some Enlgish novels.

 # Concepts
 ## Hierarchical Pattern Formation